tiedyeguy18/UltimateWordGameHelper/README.md

 ### Constant Constraints:
 - Words consist of only lowercase characters from a to z.
-- The only words are those in english_wordlist.txt.
+- The only words are those in english_wordlist.txt, which does not include proper nouns or words with apostrophes.

 ### Specifiable Constraints:
 - Specifying any lowercase character from a to z specifies that the letter at that position must be the given letter.